MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 7. Modify the `app.json` for the project as follows:

+<!--
     > [!IMPORTANT]
-    > The ID, name, and publisher, and version of the custom base application must match the Business Central base application.
+    > If you upgrading to 15-0-15.2, the ID, name, and publisher, and version of the custom base application must match the Business Central base application.
 Set the parameters to the following values`:
-<!--

         ```json
           "id": "437dbf0e-84ff-417a-965d-ed2bb9650972",
           "name": "Base Application",